-Fold the base legs and fork assembly (see instructions above).
-Tilt the unit back onto the winch side and slide the masts in first.
-Lift the base end and roll the lift on the 3" wheel and 10" transport wheels.
+Tilt the unit until the 3" winch wheels lay onto the truck bed or gate as shown below.
+Fold the front legs as described above.
+Lift the base end and roll the lift onto the bed with both the 3" winch wheels and 10" transport wheels in contact with the truck bed.
 Tie the unit down to prevent movement during transport.